 Reset Webmin root Password in Ubuntu

-If you forgot Webmin root password or password is not working in any cases, You can simply use the following command to reset it.
+If you forgot the Webmin root password or password is not working in any case.
+You can simply use the following command to reset the Webmin root account password.

 /usr/share/webmin/changepass.pl /etc/webmin root new_password_here